(Breakdown of missing Pakatan politicians during the crucial voting of national budget recently – chart source: Go Malaysia)

 And what about the news that “there are about 500,000 qualified voters in Perak who have yet to register themselves with the Election Commission”?

-If you ask me, it is nothing but pathetic – with Pakatan have lost the state after 3 “frogs” jumped, they need all the votes in case State level election is held the next day (see RPK’s post below).
-Pakatan should start their “campaign” to get these voters registered and perhaps they may get some extra votes to wrestle back the State.
+If you ask me, it is nothing but pathetic – with PR have lost the state after 3 “frogs” jumped, they need all the votes in case a State-level election is held the next day (see RPK’s post below).
+PR should start their “campaign” to get these voters registered and perhaps they may get some extra votes to wrestle back the State.